-For all new off-payroll engagements between 1 April 2013 and 31 March 2014, for more than £220 per day and that last longer than six months:
+For all new off-payroll engagements between 1 April 2013 and 31 March 2014, for more than $\pounds$ 220 per day and that last longer than six months:

-Narrative Number

-Number of new engagements, or those that have reached six months in duration, between 1 April 2013 and 31 March 2014 0

-Number of new engagements which include contractual clauses giving the Trust the right to request assurance in relation to income tax and National Insurance

-obligations 0

-Number for whom assurance has been requested 0

-Of which:

-assurance has been received 0

-assurance has not been received 0

-engagements terminated as a result of assurance not being received, or ended

-before assurance received.
-0

-Number of off-payroll engagements of board members, and/ or senior officers with significant financial responsibility, during year 0 Number of individuals that have been deemed "board members, and/or senior officers with significant financial responsibility" during the financial year.
+Narrative Number Number of new engagements, or those that have reached six months in duration, between 1 April 2013 and 31 March 2014 0 Number of new engagements which include contractual clauses giving the Trust the right to request assurance in relation to income tax and National Insurance obligations 0 Number for whom assurance has been requested 0 Of which: assurance has been received 0 assurance has not been received 0 engagements terminated as a result of assurance not being received, or ended before assurance received.
+0 Number of off neural encourse to of beaudy search and an end of a series officers with Number of off-payroll engagements of board members, and/ or senior officers with significant financial responsibility, during year 0 Number of individuals that have been deemed "board members, and/or senior officers with significant financial responsibility" during the financial year.
 This figure includes both off-payroll and on-payroll engagements 9